Galvant/gpibusb-firmware/README.md

 Where steven is replaced with your user account name.
 Depending on your permissions you may need run this with sudo or as root.

+In addition, it has been found that the software package ``modemmanager`` holds serial ports hostage for about 30 seconds when initially connected.
+If you have this problem and do not require this package it is recommended that you remove it from your system.

 Communication
 ---------------

 Baudrate: 460800

-All writes to the adapter must end with a carriage return ('\r' or dec:13).
+All writes to the adapter must end with a carriage return, line-feed ('\r' dec:13 or '\n' dec:10) or some combination.

-All responses from the adapter will have a CR added.
+By default, all responses from the adapter will have a CR added.
+This can be changed with the ``++eot_char`` command.

 A small delay (0.01sec) should be added between successive commands to ensure that everything is given time to complete.

-The input buffer is 1000 bytes in size.
-All single continuous chunks of data from the PC should be strictly less than 1000 bytes in length.
+The input buffer is about 200 bytes in size.
+All single continuous chunks of data from the PC should be strictly less than 200 bytes in length.
+This does not impact responces from GPIB devices to the adapter.

 Command List v5
 ---------------